jewright/Autonomous-Navigation-and-Platform-Landing/README.md

 # Autonomous Navigation using a Jackal UGV
-For furthering advancement toward autonomous navigation and platform landing, I utilized robotic programming and hardware.
+For furthering advancement toward autonomous navigation and platform landing, I implemented ROS onto robotic hardware and software.

 ## Hardware Used
-For this project
+For this project a variety of robotic

 ## Vicon